synechron-finlabs/quorum-maker/README.md

 ## Mobile Device Support

 Quorum Maker provides a responsive Web UI that can be viewed from smaller Mobile devices as well.
-We belive that having been able to monitor the network, view transactions and logs, approve/reject request will be a tremendous help for network administrators.
+We belive that having been able to monitor the network, view transactions and logs, approve/reject request from a mobile device will be a tremendous help for network administrators.
 Clubbed these with E-Mail notification feature of Quorum Maker, Suport team can be available 24x7.

 ![Screenshot 19](img/screenshot19.png) ![](img/gap.png) ![Screenshot 20](img/screenshot20.png)